Reviews You Can Rely On

 Credit: Natalie Kafader

 In modern times, we often look to electronics to make busy lives easier.
 As a result, companies often include automatic emptying stations in vacuum designs.
 This is almost a standard for newer robot vacuums, but stick vacuums are gradually introducing this concept.
 Samsung Bespoke is a prime example.
-While we tend to shove vacuums into cleaning closets, the Bespoke's elegant design demands a special location for all to behold.
+While we tend to shove vacuums into cleaning closets, Bespoke's elegant design demands a special location for all to behold.
 It definitely turned heads as we brought it out for testing.
 The station provides 2 liters of storage before changing the dust bag.
 We don't think it holds enough, somewhat negating the reason for the original solution.
 We're also not big fans of reoccurring purchases with the dust bags.
 Still, it is a relief to avoid exploding dust bombs when emptying the bin.

 For those who don't like dirty hands, the Samsung Bespoke cleaning station is a winner.